 - Soy Protein Isolate: Known allergen, with reduced vitamin, mineral, and protein quality – and increased levels of potential carcinogens.

-And that's just a tiny portion of a very long list of ingredients I believe simply don't belong in any kind of food for your 'best friend.'
+And that's just a tiny portion of a very long list of ingredients I believe don't belong in any kind of food or treat for your pup.

-Additionally, because these trendy dental chews are so tough and difficult to break down in your dog's mouth, your pet tends to swallow them almost whole – leading to a mass of undigested gunk potentially blocking their intestinal tract.
+Additionally, because these trendy dental chews are so tough and difficult to break down in your dog's mouth, your pet can swallow them almost whole – leading to a mass of undigested gunk potentially blocking her intestinal tract.

 The chews simply can't be digested, and they could end up lodging in your dog's esophagus or intestines – remaining hard and solid for days.